chebread/battime/README.md

 # battime
 `battime` is a program that checks the battery usage time of your computer.

+## Learning Go
+This project is designed to help me learn this area of TGPL.
+- ch2: Program Structure
+- ch3: Basic Data Types

 ## Table of Contents
 - [Features](#features)
 - [How to use](#how-to-use)